French battleship Mirabeau: Design and description

 The main battery of the Dantons consisted of four Canon de 305 mm modèle 1906 mounted in two twin gun turrets, one forward and one aft of the superstructure.
 Their secondary armament consisted of a dozen Canon de 240 mm modèle 1902 guns in twin turrets, three on each side of the ship.
 A number of smaller guns were carried for defense against torpedo boats.
-These included sixteen Canon de 75 mm modèle 1908 guns in casemates in the sides of the hull and eight 47 mm Hotchkiss guns mounted on the superstructure.
+These included sixteen Canon de 75 mm modèle 1908 guns in casemates in the sides of the hull and ten 47 mm Hotchkiss guns mounted on the superstructure.
 She was also armed with two submerged 450 mm torpedo tubes, one on each broadside.
 The ship's waterline armor belt ranged in thickness from 180 to 250 mm and the main gun turrets were protected by armor 260–340 mm thick.
 The sides of the conning tower consisted of 266 mm armor plates.

 Wartime modifications

 The four aft 75-millimeter gun positions were very prone to flooding in anything other than calm weather and were removed from the Dantons in 1915–1917; their embrasures were plated over to stop the flooding.
 The four 47-millimeter guns on the aft superstructure were transferred to other ships at some point during the war.
 Those on the forward superstructure received high-angle mounts and were repositioned to better serve as anti-aircraft guns.